 - Heroes Prefer Redheads: Not in this case, but his Love Interest gets the last word by dying her hair red before their wedding so she won't have to put up with his superpowers at home.

-- The Man They Couldn't Hang: Dave has already been electrocuted three times for allegedly killing his partner.
+- The Man They Couldn't Hang: Dave has already had three attempted executions for allegedly killing his partner.
+1) Gas chamber, he just inhaled the poison without harm.
+2) Hanged, but the rope broke.
+3) And firing squad, but every bullet missed.

 - Market-Based Title: In the actual movie, the title is Super Snooper, but the packaging calls it Super Fuzz.